 - OOM provides the ability to manage cloud-native installation and deployments to Kubernetes-managed cloud environments.

-- ONAP Common Services manages complex and optimized topologies.
+- ONAP Shared Services provides shared capabilities for ONAP modules.
 MUSIC allows ONAP to scale to multi-site environments to support global scale infrastructure requirements.
 The ONAP Optimization Framework (OOF) provides a declarative, policy-driven approach for creating and running optimization applications like Homing/Placement, and Change Management Scheduling Optimization.
+Logging provides centralized logging capabilities, Audit (POMBA) provides capabilities to understand orchestration actions.

 Figure 2.
 Functional view of the ONAP architecture

-The Casablanca release has a number of important new features in the areas of design time and runtime, ONAP installation, and S3P.
+The Dublin release has a number of important new features in the areas of design time and runtime, ONAP installation, and S3P.

 Runtime: Service Orchestration (SO) and controllers have new functionality to support physical network functions (PNFs), reboot, traffic migration, expanded hardware platform awareness (HPA), cloud agnostic intent capabilities, improved homing service, SDN geographic redundancy, scale-out and edge cloud onboarding.
 This will expand the actions available to support lifecycle management functionality, increase performance and availability, and unlock new edge automation and 5G use cases.
 With support for ETSI NFV-SOL003, the introduction of an ETSI compliant VNFM is simplified.

-Deployability: Casablanca continued the 7 Dimensions momentum (Stability, Security, Scalability, Performance; and Resilience, Manageability, and Usability) from the prior to the Beijing release.
+Deployability: Dublin continued the 7 Dimensions momentum (Stability, Security, Scalability, Performance; and Resilience, Manageability, and Usability) from the prior to the Beijing release.
 A new logging project initiative called Post Orchestration Model Based Audit (POMBA), can check for deviations between design and ops environments thus increasing network service reliability.
-Numerous other projects ranging from Logging, SO, VF-C, A&AI, Portal, Policy, CLAMP and MSB have a number of improvements in the areas of performance, availability, logging, move to a cloud native architecture, authentication, stability, security, and code quality.
-Finally, versions of OpenDaylight and Kafka that are integrated in ONAP were upgraded to the Oxygen and v0.11 releases providing new capabilities such as P4 and data routing respectively.
+Numerous other projects ranging from Logging, SO, VF-C, A&AI, Portal, Policy, CLAMP and MSB have a number of improvements in the areas of performance, availability, logging, move to a cloud-native architecture, authentication, stability, security, and code quality.
+Finally, versions of OpenDaylight and Kafka that are integrated into ONAP were upgraded to the Oxygen and v0.11 releases providing new capabilities such as P4 and data routing respectively.

 The ONAP deployment methodology needs to be flexible enough to suit the different scenarios and purposes for various operator environments.
 Users may also want to select a portion of the ONAP components to integrate into their own systems.
 And the platform needs to be highly reliable, scalable, secure and easy to manage.
-To achieve all these goals, ONAP is designed as a microservices-based system, with all components released as Docker containers.
+To achieve all these goals, ONAP is designed as a microservices-based system, with all components released as Docker containers following best practice building rules to optimize their image size.
+To reduce the ONAP footprint, a first effort to use shared data base have been initiated with a Cassandra and mariadb-galera clusters.

 The ONAP Operations Manager (OOM) is responsible for orchestrating the end-to-end lifecycle management and monitoring of ONAP components.
 OOM uses Kubernetes to provide CPU efficiency and platform deployment.
 In addition, OOM helps enhance ONAP platform maturity by providing scalability and resiliency enhancements to the components it manages.